Garden design with herbs: 7 'must grow' herbs for a well-designed herb gardens

 A definite ‘must-have’ for any keen cook, bay leaves add wonderful flavour to stews, casseroles, or roasts.
 Bay is an attractive and easy-to-grow shrub that is usually much tougher than people give it credit for.
 Having said that, it can be vulnerable in very exposed positions (particularly if growing in pots or containers where the roots are more vulnerable), so keep an eye on it in the really cold months.
-I much prefer to use freshly-picked leaves when I’m cooking than the dried alternatives, so why not add a bay tree or two to your garden this year?
+We much prefer to use freshly-picked leaves when we are cooking rather than the dried alternatives, so why not add a bay tree or two to your garden this year?

 7. Lavender (LAVANDULA)

 Perhaps not everyone’s first choice for a herb garden, but lavander offers us far more than pretty flowers and a scented haven for bees.
 The flowers are edible and wonderful when used sparingly in cakes and biscuits, as well as some savoury dishes.
-I’ve just searched for ‘cooking with lavender’ on Google and was presented with 340,000 results!
+We’ve just searched for ‘cooking with lavender’ on Google and were presented with 340,000 results!
 Why not give it a try?

-There are, of course, many more herbs available to us, and I’m sure that you’ll have your favourites that haven’t appeared here (I’ve not even mentioned dill, coriander, parsley or fennel, for example).
+There are, of course, many more herbs available to us, and we are sure that you’ll have your favourites that haven’t appeared here (we’ve not even mentioned dill, coriander, parsley or fennel, for example).
 The point is that we can all grow a few herbs regardless of how much space we’ve got in our gardens or on our patios.
-Give them a try- they’ll add so much to both your kitchen and garden that I’m sure you’ll be glad you did.
+Give them a try- they’ll add so much to both your kitchen and garden that we are sure you’ll be glad you did.